eprofiletech/b2b-lead-generation-resources/README.md

 Instead of sending emails to everyone, focus on:

 - Verified email data
-- Industry-specific targeting
+- Industry specific targeting
-- Decision-makers only
+- Decision makers only

 This turns random outreach into **real conversations**.